Soccer Uniform Policy

 If you already have a unique set of shirts (i.e. pink) that your team wears, great!
 You just need to add numbers if your shirts do not have them already.
 If you do not play against any other teams that have similarly coloured shirts, then you may be able to wear the same set of shirts all season.

-However, in the event that you DO play against a team that has similarly coloured shirts, we recommend that you have a second set of shirts to wear.
-As most teams seem to wear dark or brightly coloured shirts, if people have a plain white t-shirt with a number written on the back as a back-up, this would work.
+However, in the event that you DO play against a team that has similarly coloured shirts, players should have an alternate shirt in a different colour to wear.
+As most teams seem to wear dark or brightly coloured shirts, if people have a plain white t-shirt with a number written on the back as a back-up, this would work in most cases.

 In cases where two teams have the same colour of shirts, we encourage team captains to discuss before the game and reach an agreement on which team wears which colour.
-If an agreement cannot be reached, then the default league rule will be that the home team on the schedule wears light and the away team wears dark.
+If an agreement cannot be reached, the captains will rock-paper-scissor with the losing captain’s team changing their uniforms to resolve the colour conflict.
+For this reason, players must bring a light and dark coloured shirt (with a number) to every game in case there are any jersey colour conflicts so that they have an alternate to wear if necessary.

 WHERE CAN WE GET SHIRTS TO WEAR?